trackreco/mkFit/README.md

 - **lnx4108.classe.cornell.edu**: [Intel Xeon Silver 4116 Processor](https://ark.intel.com/products/120481/Intel-Xeon-Silver-4116-Processor-16_5M-Cache-2_10-GHz) _Skylake Scalable Performance_ (referred to as SKL-Ag, SKL-SP, lnx4108)
 - **GPUs**: to be filled out

 phi1, phi2, and phi3 are all managed across a virtual login server and therefore the home user spaces are shared. phi1, phi2, phi3, and lnx4108 also have /cvmfs mounted so you can source the environment needed to run the code.

 The main development platform is phi3.
 This is the recommended machine for beginning development and testing.
 Login into any of the machines is achieved through ```ssh -X -Y <phi username>@phi<N>.t2.ucsd.edu```.
 It is recommended that you setup ssh key forwarding on your local machine so as to avoid typing in your password with every login, and more importantly, to avoid typing your password during the benchmarking (see Section 10.ii.b).

+**Extra platform configuration information**
+- phi1 has two identical Xeons as part of that machine
+- phi1 and phi2 both have TurboBoost disabled, while it is enabled on phi3

+For further info on the configuration of each machine, use your favorite text file viewer to peruse the files ```/proc/cpuinfo``` and ```/proc/meminfo``` on each machine.

 ## Section 2: How to checkout the code